 Ken Starr, former Clinton investigator, dead at 76

+Kenneth Starr, whose investigation of former President Bill Clinton led to the second-ever impeachment trial in American history, has died, his family said Tuesday.
+He was 76.

-Starr's family and Baylor University, where Starr served as president, confirmed his passing.
-Starr was best known for being the independent counsel leading the investigation that ultimately led to former President Bill Clinton's impeachment.
-He was also a Reagan judicial appointee and Solicitor General under former President George H.W.
+Starr was best known for being the independent counsel leading the investigation that ultimately led to the impeachment, in which Clinton was acquitted.
+He was also a Reagan judicial appointee and Solicitor General under President George H.W.
 Bush.
 Starr was also part of former President Trump's first impeachment defense team in 2020.

+Starr served as president of Texas' Baylor University from 2010 until 2016.

 "Judge Starr was a dedicated public servant and ardent supporter of religious freedom that allows faith-based institutions such as Baylor to flourish," Baylor President Linda A. Livingstone said in a statement.
 "Ken and I served together as Deans at Pepperdine University in the 2000s, and I appreciated him as a Constitutional law scholar and a fellow academician who believed in the transformative power of higher education.